 Axial spondyloarthritis (AxSpA) is a chronic, progressive condition.
-Treatments are available to help manage the condition but there is no cure.
-Because there is no cure, the goals of treatment are to maximize quality of life, prevent or slow progressive structural damage, and control symptoms and inflammation and preserve mobility.1
+Treatments are available to help manage the condition, but there is no cure.
+Since there is no cure, the goals of treatment are to:1

-Various medications can be used to help treat AxSpA spectrum conditions, including corticosteroid injections.
-While these are not first-line treatments and should not be used long-term, corticosteroid injections may provide some joint pain relief, although there is no direct evidence of its effectiveness.2
+Various medicines can be used to help treat AxSpA spectrum conditions, including corticosteroid injections.
+These injections are not first-line treatments and should not be used long-term.
+However, corticosteroid injections may provide some joint pain relief, though there is no direct evidence of their effectiveness.2

-Corticosteroids are both anti-inflammatory and are immunosuppressive, so they both reduce inflammation and work with your immune system to affect the immune response.3 They are chemically similar to the hormone cortisol, which has anti-inflammatory properties and is naturally made in the body in the adrenal glands.3
+Corticosteroids are both anti-inflammatory and are immunosuppressive.
+This means they both reduce inflammation and work with your immune system to affect the immune response.
+They are chemically similar to the hormone cortisol.
+This hormone has anti-inflammatory properties and is naturally made in our adrenal glands3

-They can be given in a variety of ways, but as an injection, they can be given intramuscularly (into a muscle), intravenously (into a vein; this is not common for AxSpA), or intra-articular (into a joint).3 When injected into a joint, this relieves the inflammation and the overall inflammatory process, and its effects can last for several months.3 If used long-term, however, this can cause a loss of cartilage.
+When injected into a joint, this relieves inflammation and the overall inflammatory process.
+The effects can last for several months.
+However, if used long-term, this can cause a loss of cartilage.3

-There are various kinds of corticosteroids, and you and your doctor can discuss the benefits of each one, along with your medical history, to find the right one for you.
+There are many kinds of corticosteroids.
+You and your doctor can discuss the benefits of each one, along with your medical history, to find the right one for you.